cvstebut/ansible-role-minikube/README.md

 Requirements
 ------------

-The role uses the k8s* modules.
+The python openshift is needed by the k8s modules.

 ### Install openshift python module